Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 The error: Automatically getting a bank guarantee for a government contract without checking the SST.

-The cost: Locking up RM500,000+ in collateral when your SST actually allows jaminan insurans.
+The cost: Locking up a large share of the bond value in collateral when your SST actually allows jaminan insurans.

 The fix: Always check section 7 (Bon Pelaksanaan / Bentuk Bon Pelaksanaan) of your SST.
 If it lists "Jaminan Insurans" or "Takaful" as an option, you can use an insurance bond.